-We work with local schools, particularly Steyning Grammar School on regular and special projects each year.
-Our regular projects include:
+We regularly work with local schools, particularly Steyning Grammar School on a variety of projects each year.
+These include:

-Each year June take 150+ Year 7 students onto the Rifle Range to meet our experts and to hear about what makes the South Downs so special.
-Bee keepers, botanists, tree experts and even mountain bikers provide 20 minute lessons to groups of students through the day.
+In June we take 150+ Year 7 students onto the Rifle Range to meet our volunteer experts who explain about the Downs and what makes the Steyning Downland so special.
+We’ve had beekeepers, botanists, tree experts. historians and many others take 20 minute lessons to groups of students through the day.

-The next day the students produce a wide range of project work, based on the things they have learned on the Steyning Downland Scheme.
-The standard is always astonishingly high and our volunteer experts have the difficult job of awarding prizes to the best.
+After their visit, the students produce a wide range of project work, based on the things they have learned on the Steyning Downland Scheme.
+The standard is always astonishingly high and our volunteer experts have the difficult job of awarding prizes to the best!

 Downland Task Force

 Each year between October and February teachers from the Steyning Grammar School take 8 tutor groups of 30 children for a day onto our Downland to learn about practical nature conservation.
-The students always have a wonderful time, clearing back scrub and cutting down trees with bow saws.
+The students always have a wonderful time, doing tasks such as clearing back scrub and cutting down invading trees with bow saws.

 We also host a Sunday Conservation Group which runs from 10am to 2.30pm on the last Sunday in the month for children of all ages from Steyning Grammar.